-26 Guidance can be found in CNV's model agreement (p.10)
+23 Guidance can be found in CNV's model agreement (p.10)

-- The supermarket has published an action plan with time-bound targets to improve the position of women in high-risk supply chains. - These goals and actions are linked to a time frame of up to five years. - The supermarket has set at least three targets for at least three high-risk supply chains. - Examples of objectives27: - Closing the gender pay gap. - More women in higher paid and management positions. - More women members of trade unions or small-scale producer cooperatives. - More women with permanent contracts. - More women earning at least a living income. - Recruiting or advancing more women into technical and management positions.
+- These goals and actions are linked to a time frame of up to five years. - The supermarket has set at least three targets for at least three high-risk supply chains. - Examples of objectives24: - o Closing the gender pay gap. - o More women in higher paid and management positions. - More women members of trade unions or small-scale producer cooperatives. - o More women with permanent contracts. - o More women earning at least a living income. - Recruiting or advancing more women into technical and management positions.